This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 -

-page with the following commandstreamx publish -s 'content.bytes=file://site/index.html' pages index.html
+streamx publish -s 'content.bytes=file://site/index.html' pages index.html

 -

-Publish the resource
+Publish the resource main.css

 -

-background.webp
+Publish background.webp

-:streamx publish -b 'content.bytes=file://site/assets/images/background.webp' assets assets/images/background.webp
+streamx publish -b 'content.bytes=file://site/assets/images/background.webp' assets assets/images/background.webp

 Image is binary content, so -b